jsconf/2015.jsconf.eu/sponsors/index.md

 </p>

 <p>
-  These companies have supported us in the past:
+  These companies have supported us in 2014:
 </p>

 {% for post in sponsors %}